In this article:

 These demographics define the users for which this Focused Admin should have access and visibility.

-These demographics define the users for which this Focused Admin should not have access and visibility.
+These demographics define the users to which this Focused Admin should not have access and visibility.
 You can leave this field blank if you don't need to exclude anyone.

 What if an employee falls into both an Include AND Exclude group?